Multi-physics Coupling in OpenMC

 temperatures = calculate_temperatures(power_density)

-# 4. Update OpenMC materials
+# 4. Update OpenMC cell temperatures

-update_temperatures(materials, temperatures)
+update_temperatures(geometry, temperatures)

 # 5. Check convergence